“In regard to these, they think it strange that you do not run with them in the same flood of dissipation, speaking evil of you.”

 speaking evil of you

 “Speaking evil” is literally to blaspheme but means in this context malign.
 The fast crowd of verse three do not like Christians because the life of the Christian condemns them.
 People hate to have their sins exposed.
-The new life of a Christian stands in stark contrast to theirs, so they love to rail at Christians.
+The new life stands in stark contrast to theirs, so they love to rail at Christians.

 1 Pe 3:16, “Having a good conscience, that when they defame you as evildoers, those who revile your good conduct in Christ may be ashamed.”